 Note: Hardest part about making chawan mushi is finding the best vessel to steam in.
 Ideally a small teacup is best.

-On the stove top, set up steamer basket that will be able to hold 6 to 8 vessels.
+On the stove top, set up a steamer basket that will be able to hold 6 to 8 vessels.
 Fill with water and turn on high heat to start the steamer.
 Meanwhile, whisk the dashi, eggs, mirin and tamari together in a bowl and strain through a chinois into a pitcher.
 Pour the custard base into the cups about ¾ of the way up.
 Cover with foil and place in steamer.
 This part is tricky because the cooking time will depend on size of your vessel.
 After 5 minutes, check to see if the custard is set by removing the foil and giving the vessel a gentle shake.
 It should wiggle a bit and when you tip the cup on its side, the custard should not pour out.

 For the glaze, combine the dashi and tamari in a small sauce pot and bring to a boil.
 Meanwhile, in a small bowl mix the kudzu and water until smooth.
 When the dashi and tamari mixture is at a boil, slowly pour the kudzu slurry in a thin stream while whisking to combine.
-Return to boil to enable the kudzu to thicken.
+Return to boil to enable the kudzu to thicken the mixture.
 Taste for seasoning, then lightly pour on top of each chawan.
 Note: You could use a vegetable, protein or whatever else you desire in the glaze to lightly warm it before placing on top of the chawan.
 Serve immediately.